 Art therapy is a career that uses art, the creative process, and resulting artwork to explore a variety of psychological and emotional issues.
 Students wanting to pursue this path should major in Art and Design in order to complete the number of student credit hours required of most graduate programs.
 Then they should either minor in Psychological science or pursue a double major.
-Regardless, students interested in this path should take the following courses: PSYC 1101, PSYC 3302, PSYC 3358, PSYC 3350, and PSYC 4460.
-It would be helpful to also take PSYC 2298 and PSYC 2299, as the graduate program will have research requirements.
+Regardless, students interested in this path should take the following courses: PSYC 3302, PSYC 3358, PSYC 2298, and PSYC 2299, as the graduate program will have research requirements.